Those who may need federal work-study the most may miss out on securing its benefits.

 This is according to a new report from Young Invincibles.
-The report, which utilizes Department of Education data as well asdata from the Access to Success Initiative, shows that low-income students may miss out on getting work-study despite their need.
+The report, which utilizes the Department of Education data as well as data from the Access to Success Initiative, shows that low-income students may miss out on getting work-study despite their need.
 The introduction states:

 - During 2011-2012, only 16.4 percent of dependent students whose families make less than $20,000 received FWS aid, while 8.2 percent of dependent students with family incomes over $100,000 received FWS aid.

-As work-study can potentially provide ‘real world’ job experience that can help low income students to be more competitive in the entry-level/post-graduation marketplace, it is critical that students eligible for federal work study have that option as a means of vocational training and financing education.
-Young Invicibles lays out a list of recommendations, including the following:
+As work-study can potentially provide ‘real world’ job experience that can help low-income students to be more competitive in the entry-level/post-graduation marketplace, it is critical that students eligible for federal work-study have that option as a means of vocational training and financing education.
+Young Invincibles lays out a list of recommendations, including the following:

 - Implementing a new distribution formula focused on enrolling, serving, and graduating Pell recipients.

 - Promoting FWS as a career-ready program through the expansion of Job Location Development Programs

 - Creating a Career Internships Program within FWS.